VitaDAO/whitepaper/README.md

 There were several unaddressed open comments in the original Google docs working copy.
 Over the coming days, I will turn all of those into Github issues and attempt to make the original commentor a reviewer for that issue.

-If you have any questions about how to contribute, the editing done to the document, of anything related to how to make this work better for you, please contact `audieleon#9746` at the [VitaDAO discord](https://discord.gg/3S3ftnmZYD).
+If you have any questions about how to contribute, the editing done to the document, or anything related to how I can make this work better for you, please contact `audieleon#9746` at the [VitaDAO discord](https://discord.gg/3S3ftnmZYD).